guettli/simple21term/README.md

-# Who or what is xyz?
+# Zero21Tree: A tree of #Hashtags to increase obviousness

-A Who-or-what-is-xyz is a simple way to a [Single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) in your project, company or startup.
+A Zero21Tree is a simple way to a [Single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) in your project, company or startup.
 Even, if information is scattered in several insular [Information silos](https://en.wikipedia.org/wiki/Information_silo).

-Who-or-what-is-xyz helps you to define:
+Zero21Tree helps you to define:

 * terminology
 * roles